 Heico Technical Analysis (NYSE:HEI)

-This technical indicator compares the relative strength or weakness of a stock.
-It measures the magnitude of rise or fall in stock price movements.
-If the RSI of HEI stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The RSI technical indicator is a momentum oscillator.
+It compares the speed and change in price movements.
+If the RSI of HEI stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.